This file contains describes all of the mod-accessible global functions, variables, and constants.

 -

-: a function accesses something fromself
+:: a function accesses something fromself.

 You'll see this on most instance-related functions. -

-: a function accesses something fromself
+::: a function accesses something fromselfandother.

-Currently this is only used forevent_perform
+Currently this is only used forevent_perform, which may needotherfor collision events. -

-: a function accesses something fromself
+:::: a function accesses something fromselfand maybeother.

-: special function tags.
+${tag}: special function tags.

 These are mostly for special-case functions.

-, you can presume these to be
+If you are parsing api.gml, you can presume these to be

-and be done with it.
+(\$\{\w+}|:+)? and be done with it.

 Function definitions may be followed by one or more of the following:

-: the function returns something.
+:: the function returns something.

 A function without this marker might still have a return value - this was only necessary in older GM versions where you could not reference built-in functions by doing something likevar f = instance_exists;